Brutal Noise

 - Econt and Speedy shipping APIs with automated labels

-- Email flows: abandoned cart, order confirmation, shipped
+- Email flows: abandoned cart, order confirmation, shipping notification

 The bottleneck was checkout, not traffic.
-We cut the order flow to three steps max, added every local payment method (Borica, Revolut, cash on delivery), and wired couriers directly into the admin so addresses don't get copy-pasted.
+We cut the order flow to 3 steps max, added card payments, Borica and cash on delivery, and wired couriers directly into the admin so addresses don't get copy-pasted.
 The 3D builder turns a customer's own design into a product they can check out with immediately.

 - Next.js